Harold O. Levy: New York City School Chancellor (2000–2002)

 Levy became New York City School Chancellor in 2000, managing a $13 billion budget.
 He served for nearly three years, including during 9/11.
 The system is the nation's largest, at the time serving 1.1 million students.
 It currently has more than 1,800 schools.

 Levy's tenure as chancellor was marked by significant reform and a number of positive results.
-The first non-educator to serve in the office, he imposed management accountability metrics; overhauled teacher recruitment; in collaboration with the UFT, the teacher's union, he ended the practice of hiring teachers on "emergency credentials"; and he started the much-emulated Teaching Fellows program.
+The first non-educator to serve in the office, he imposed management accountability metrics; overhauled teacher recruitment; in collaboration with the UFT, the teachers' union, he ended the practice of hiring teachers on "emergency credentials"; and he started the much-emulated Teaching Fellows program.

 Although he is well known for being plain-spoken and blunt, he largely tried to avoid politics and controversial issues when possible in favor of his practical, data-driven reforms.
 The New York City Board of Education voted 4 to 3 to make Levy interim chancellor, a move opposed by then-mayor Rudy Giuliani.
 However, Levy's business-like approach eventually engendered a mutual respect with Giuliani and other skeptics, and he was unanimously voted permanent chancellor after five months on the job.

 The subsequent programs he implemented were characteristically student-centered.
 He instituted the first K-12 student information reporting system, established the first new selective public high schools in over 60 years, and created programs offering students college-level instruction.
 He also ran what remains the country's largest summer school with over 300,000 students, which was subsequently recognized to have been among the most cost-effective interventions for low performing students.
 Reading and math scores rose considerably during his time in office, including the largest-ever one-year gain in math scores.

 Levy left the office of chancellor in August 2002 after overseeing a friendly transition to his successor, Joel Klein.